Yandex Cloud

 CLI

-1. Open the Cloud DNS section of the folder where you need to create a DNS zone.
+1. Open the Cloud DNS section in the folder where you need to create a DNS zone.

 2. Click Create zone.